Primary producer registration concessions

 What is a primary producer?

-A primary producer is a person or incorporated body who cultivates or uses their own or someone else's land for their own benefit:
+A primary producer is a person who cultivates or uses their own or someone else's land for their own benefit:

 - for the production of fruit, grains, flowers, vegetables, tobacco or farm or agricultural produce of any description

 - for dairy farming, poultry or other bird farming, pig farming, bee keeping, or oyster or fish culture

 - as a pastoralist for the rearing or grazing of horses, cattle or sheep

 - who gather leaves from which eucalyptus or other oil is to be distilled.

 Primary producers claiming the concession for their primary producer vehicles are in most cases farmers using vehicles to cart their own primary produce to market.
 Companies who are in the transport/haulage business and cart other people’s primary produce for hire or reward are not eligible for the concession.